Questioning Skills For Leaders: Building A Curious And Innovative Team

 4. Facilitate learning: Use reflective questions to encourage team members to learn from their experiences.
 This can be done in team meetings or one-on-one discussions.

-5. Clarify expectations: Use clarifying questions to ensure that team members understand their tasks and responsibilities.
+5. Clarify expectations: Use questions to ensure team members understand their tasks and responsibilities.
 This can help prevent misunderstandings and mistakes.

 Conclusion